 Thank you.
 Sorry.
 I should've said there can be some audience participation here.
 So the opposite to that would be you're not individuals.
 We are all dividuals.
-And then somebody can go, well, I'm not, or I am an individual, and [INAUDIBLE].
+And then somebody can go, well, I'm not, or I am an individual, and then, well, hang on.
 So there's this tension.

 And again, those are pure forms, dividuals and individuals, because actually, we are-- we moderns are also encouraged to be good relations, to be respectful as we drive down the road or walk down the pavement.
 We're expected to behave appropriately, so we are expected to be good relations, to talk politely with our close kin, and so on.
 So the pure forms are not to be separated out, like we don't do it and they don't do individualism.
 Because clearly, Melanesians do do individualized practice.

 OK.
 I think I've got to-- yes, I should move on quickly.
-So I just had [INAUDIBLE] onscreen.
+So I just had a few more onscreen.
 Debbie Bird Rose talked about the wild, also recently deceased.
 Karen Barad, agential realism, an interesting, provocative phrase to think about subatomic particles and other-- other conscious material beings and the way that the world seems to work.

 So for those of not familiar, Gilgamesh, king of Uruk, is a kind of antihero character who becomes a hero later on.
 But at this moment, he decides, with his best buddy, Enkidu, to go off and chop down the cedar forest, the realm of the deities, and to bring back the hidden the hidden wisdom, the god's wisdom, which was not supposed to be available to humans.
 You may recognize bits of the story from elsewhere.